 Collection Development Policy

 Collection Development is the process of building useful, balanced collections over time within a set budget, based on assessed, ongoing information needs of the library’s users.
 It also includes selection criteria, resource sharing, replacement of items, and routine de-accessioning.
-The collection development policy guides the Washington University Libraries in selecting materials that support our community and enhance the existing collections.
+The collection development policy guides the WashU Libraries in selecting materials that support our community and enhance the existing collections.

 Purpose and Goals of the Collection Development Policy